Pumatics/pumatics.github.io/contact.md

 # Contact Pumatics

 We're here to help you achieve your academic goals.
-Reach out to schedule a free consultation, learn more about our services, or join our team of tutors.
+Reach out to schedule a free consultation or learn more about our services.

 ## Get in Touch